moderndatacompany/dataos.info/docs/resources/lens/user_groups_and_data_policies.md

 At this stage, only API access is being controlled.

-**Example:** Private semantic model for a specific team
+**Example 2: Private semantic model for a specific team**

-In this example, only users in the dataconsumer group can access and explore the semantic model, while all other users fall under the default group and are not intended to use it.
+In this example, only users in the `dataconsumer` group can access and explore the semantic model, while all other users fall under the default group and are not intended to use it.
 This setup is used to keep a semantic model private to a specific team or project.

 ```yaml
 user_groups: